wangkangkan/wangkangkan.github.io/index.md

 ## Work Experience

-2017.06-now Nanjing University Of Science And Technology，Computer Science and Engineering，associate professor（PCA Lab，Professor Yang Jian team）
+2017.06-now Associate Professor, the Key Lab of Intelligent Perception and Systems for High-Dimensional Information of Ministry of Education, School of Computer Science and Engineering, Nanjing University of Science and Technology

 2015.08-2017.06 Assistant Professor, the Institute of Computing Technology, Chinese Academy of Sciences